kemadev/.github/.github/CONTRIBUTING.md

 ## Asking questions, proposing ideas and sharing your experience

 We use GitHub Discussions to do so.
-You will be presented with a form during the creation process, feel free to [start a new discussion](/../../discussions/new) and we'll be happy to discuss it with you!
+Feel free to start a new discussion and we'll be happy to discuss it with you!
+Please take some time to check if there is already a discussion on the topic you want to talk about, and if so, feel free to join it!

 ## Reporting issues and bugs, requesting features

 We use GitHub Issues to do so.
-You will be presented with a form during the creation process, feel free to [open a new issue](/../../issues/new/choose) and we'll be happy to discuss it with you!
+Feel free to open a new issue and we'll be happy to discuss it with you!
+You will be presented with a form during the creation process to fill in the details.
+Please take some time to check if there is already an issue on the topic you want to talk about, and if so, feel free to join it!

 ## Proposing changes to the codebase or documentation

 We use GitHub Pull Requests to do so.
 Here are the checks before submitting a Pull Request:

-- Continuous Integration pipelines are expected to pass (you can [run some of them locally](/README.md#running-the-project)!)
+- Continuous Integration pipelines are expected to pass.
+Please note that you can run some of them locally!
+Check the project's README for more information
 - Code changes are reasonable in size and scope (for bigger changes, consider splitting into multiple Pull Requests)
 - Tests for the changes have been added
 - Documentation and comments have been added/updated

-Feel free to [open a new pull request](/../../compare) and we'll be happy to review it with you!
+Feel free to open a new pull request and we'll be happy to review it with you!

 ## Considerations

-Any contributions you make will be under [the project's license](/LICENSE).
-In short, when you submit code changes, your submissions are understood to be under the same [license](/LICENSE) that covers the project.
-Feel free to [open a new issue](/../../issues/new/choose) to discuss any concerns you may have.
+Any contributions you make will be under the project's license.
+In short, when you submit code changes, your submissions are understood to be under the same license that covers the project.
+Feel free to open a new issue to discuss any concerns you may have.